btcpayserver/Smartstore.BTCPayServer/README.md

 ## Automatic Configuration

-1. Enter the "BTCPay Url" parameter and save.
-2. Click on the "Create API Key Automatically" link to be redirected to the key creation page on your BTCPay server.
+1. Enter the "BTCPay Url" parameter and save.2.
+Click on the "Create API Key Automatically" link to be redirected to the key creation page on your BTCPay server.
-3. The "API Key" and "BTCPay Store ID" parameters will be automatically filled.
-Save.
+3. The "API Key" and "BTCPay Store ID" parameters will be automatically filled and a webhook will be automatically created.
-4. Click on the "Create WebHook Automatically" link.
-5. The "WebHook Secret" field will be automatically filled.
 Save.

 ## Manual Configuration